ChrisBeirne/Los_Amigos_Cameras_Project_Managament/README.md

 # WildlifeInsights_SingleProjectExploration
-R Markdown code to explore the data from a project in the Wildlife Insights platform
+R Markdown code to explore the data from a project in the Wildlife Insights platform.